Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

 By \cref{lem:num-of-restarts}, each vertex $v \in V_{low}$ that did not double its degree after the heavy restart will not participate in another restart during phase $i$.
-The number of vertices that does not pay for a heavy restart during phase $i$ is at most $n$ and therefore the cost of those vertices is at most $\Tilde{O}(\sum_{v\in V} d_v)$; however, since $d_v$ can change during phase $i$, we will calculate the cost according to $d^{max}_v$ which is the maximum degree of $v$ during phase $i$.
-So the maximum cost we pay for vertices that participated in a heavy restart but did not pay their part of the restart by doubling their degree is $\Tilde{O}(\sum_{v\in V} d^{max}_v) = \Tilde{O}(\sum_{v\in V} d_v + m_i^{2/3}) = \Tilde{O}(m_i + m_i^{2/3}) = \Tilde{O}(m_i)$, so if we charge on each update during phase $i$ another $\Tilde{O}(m_i^{1/3})$ messages, we would pay at the end of phase $i$ for all those vertices and get $\Tilde{O}(m_i^{2/3})$ amortized message complexity during this phase (notice that we can pay that since $m_i$ doesn't change significantly during the phase).

-The round complexity of a heavy restart is at most $\tilde{O}(|V'_M|)$, where again $V'_M$ is the vertices that moved from $V_H$ to $V_L$ during the restart and entered the MIS after the restart.
-By~\cref{lem:avg-const} we get that the average number of \ld vertices that enter the MIS in an update is constant, therefore, the average size of $V'_M$ is constant and the restart costs amortized $\tilde{O}(1)$ rounds. \end{proof}
+The number of vertices that does not pay for a heavy restart during phase $i$ is at most $n$ and therefore the cost of those vertices is at most $O(\sum_{v\in V} \deg(v))$; however, since $\deg(v)$ can change during phase $i$, we will calculate the cost according to $deg^{max}(v)$ which is the maximum degree of $v$ during phase $i$.
+So the maximum cost we pay for vertices that participated in a heavy restart but did not pay their part of the restart by doubling their degree is $O(\sum_{v\in V} deg^{max}(v)) = O(\sum_{v\in V} \deg(v) + m_i^{2/3}) = O(m_i + m_i^{2/3}) = O(m_i)$, so if we charge on each update during phase $i$ another $O(m_i^{1/3})$ messages, we would pay at the end of phase $i$ for all those vertices and get $O(m_i^{2/3})$ amortized message complexity during this phase.
+The round complexity of a heavy restart is at most $O(|V'_M|)$, where again $V'_M$ is the vertices that moved from $V_H$ to $V_L$ during the restart and entered the MIS after the restart.
+By~\cref{lem:avg-const} we get that the average number of \ld vertices that enter the MIS in an update is constant, therefore, the average size of $V'_M$ is constant and the restart costs amortized $O(1)$ rounds. \end{proof} \fi By \cref{lem:light-restart}, during phase $i$, we know that a light restart costs $O(1)$ amortized rounds and $O(m_i^{2/3})$ messages and by \cref{lem:heavy-restart-cost} we know that a heavy restart also costs $O(1)$ amortized rounds and $O(m_i^{2/3})$ amortized messages.